FoamScience/cpp-header-diagrams/README.md

 3. Tree-Sitter CLI, which can be installed with `npm install -g tree-sitter-cli`
 4. The C++ grammar for Tree-Sitter (included as a sub-module)
    - Please run `npm install` in the [tree-sitter-cpp directory](tree-sitter-cpp)
-5. [tree-sitter-graph](https://github.com/tree-sitter/tree-sitter-graph), which is a Rust lib/binary, you'll have to get [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
+5. [tree-sitter-graph](https://github.com/tree-sitter/tree-sitter-graph), which is a Rust lib/binary (included as a sub-module)
+   - Please run `cargo build --bins --features cli` in the [tree-sitter-graph directory](tree-sitter-graph)
+   - You can get cargo [from here](https://doc.rust-lang.org/cargo/getting-started/installation.html)

+> tree-sitter-graph is in early stages of development, that's why we need to freeze the commits we work with.

 ### A Quick guide for Devs/Users